comsysto/eCharm/README.md

 * [Contributing](#contributing)

 ## General info
-`charging-stations-pipelines` can best be described as an electronic vehicle charging stations data integrator.
+`eCharm` stands for Electric Vehicle Charging Map and can best be described as an electronic vehicle charging stations data integrator.
 It downloads data from different publicly available sources, converts it into a common format, searches for duplicates in the different sources and merges the data (e.g. the attributes).
 All steps are decoupled, so it's easy to integrate your own data source.